edanalytics/earthmover_edfi_bundles/assessments/iStation/README.md

 This is an earthmover bundle created from the following Ed-Fi Data Import Tool mapping:
 * **Title**: Istation ISIP Assessment Results - API 3.X
-* **Description**: This template is for the Istation Indicators of Student Progress Reading Difficulties Assessment.
+* **Description**: This template is for the Istation Indicators of Student Progress Reading Difficulties Assessment and the Lectura Spanish Assessment.
 * **API version**: 5.3
 * **Submitter name**: Sam LeBlanc
 * **Submitter organization**: Education Analytics